CanonicalLtd/maas-docs/en/intro-concepts.md

 - caching HTTP proxy
 - web UI

-A region controller can be thought of as being responsible for a data centre.
+A region controller can be thought of as being responsible for a data centre, or a single region.
+Multiple *fabrics* are used by MAAS to accommodate subdivisions within a single region, such as multiple floors in a data centre.

 A rack controller provides: